National Museum Belgrade – Serbian 19th Century Painting

 Nikola Aleksić

 A compelling artist, Nikola Aleksić, was a chronicler of the bourgeoisie among the Serbs and Romanians of Banat.
-He made a valuable contribution to the development of Serbian art both in the 19th and the beginning of the 20th century.
+He made a valuable contribution to the development of the Serbian art both in the 19th and beginning of the 20th century.

 In painting, he fully adhered to the rules of late classicist and Biedermeier painting solutions.
 He gave precedence to drawing rather than colouring.